-If you know a certain constraint can never be broken (or it is always broken), don't bother writing a score constraint for it.
-For example in n queens, the score calculation doesn't check if multiple queens occupy the same column, because a Queen's column never changes and every Solution starts with each Queen on a different column.
+If you know a certain constraint can never be broken (or it is always broken), you need not write a score constraint for it.
+For example in n queens, the score calculation does not check if multiple queens occupy the same column, because a Queen's column never changes and every Solution starts with each Queen on a different column.

-Don't go overboard with this.
-If some datasets don't use a specific constraint but others do, just return out of the constraint as soon as you can.
+Do not go overboard with this.
+If some datasets do not use a specific constraint but others do, just return out of the constraint as soon as you can.
 There is no need to dynamically change your score calculation based on the dataset.